 a) General description of defined benefit plan

 This is a funded defined benefit plan for qualifying employees under which the Company makes a contribution to the HDFC Life Insurance Company Limited Employees Gratuity Trust (Trust).
 The plan provides for a lump sum payment as determined in the manner specified under The Payment of Gratuity Act, 1972, to the vested employees either at retirement or on death while in employment or on termination of employment.
 The benefit vests after five years of continuous service.
-Defined benefit obligations are actuarially determined at each quarterly Balance Sheet date using the projected unit credit method as required under Accounting Standard (AS) 15 (Revised), "Employee benefits".
+Defined benefit obligations are actuarially determined at each quarterly Balance Sheet date using the projected unit credit method as required under Accounting Standard (as) 15 (Revised), "Employee benefits".
 Actuarial gains or losses are recognised in the Revenue Account.

 II.
 Basis used to determine the overall expected return: